aurorasmiles/WorldGuardDocs/source/regions/flags.rst

     pvp,state,Whether player versus player combat is permitted sleep,state,Whether sleeping in a bed is permitted respawn-anchors,state,Whether respawn anchors can be activated
-    tnt,state,Whether TNT detonation or damage is permitted vehicle-place,state,"Whether vehicles (boats, minecarts) can be placed" vehicle-destroy,state,Whether vehicles can be destroyed
+    tnt,state,Whether TNT detonation or block damage is permitted vehicle-place,state,"Whether vehicles (boats, minecarts) can be placed" vehicle-destroy,state,Whether vehicles can be destroyed
-    lighter,state,Whether flint and steel can be used block-trampling,state,Whether farmland and turtle eggs can be trampled frosted-ice-form,state,Whether players with frost walker boots will form ice item-frame-rotation,state,Whether items can be rotated within item frames firework-damage,state,Whether fireworks can deal damage to entities
+    lighter,state,Whether flint and steel or a fire charge can be used block-trampling,state,Whether farmland and turtle or sniffer eggs can be trampled frosted-ice-form,state,Whether players with frost walker boots will form ice item-frame-rotation,state,Whether items can be rotated within item frames firework-damage,state,Whether fireworks can deal damage to entities